Oak Foundation: Learning Differences Grant Program

 - Elevate students’ and families’ voices in transforming education by amplifying their skills and agency as advocates.

 You can learn more about this opportunity by visiting the funder's website.

-- We support organisations in the United States and Europe as well as in a limited number of countries around the world.
+- We support organisations in the United States as well as in a limited number of countries around the world.
 We aim to increase support to worldwide initiatives.

 - We do not provide support to individuals, and do not provide funding for scholarships or tuition assistance for undergraduate or postgraduate studies.

 - We also do not fund religious organisations for religious purposes or election campaigns.

 - Except in special circumstances or in Zimbabwe, we generally do not provide programme grants under USD 25,000.

 Find more grants like the Oak Foundation: Learning Differences Grant Program by joining Instrumentl.